-Former USA Gymnastics doctor pleads guilty to criminal sexual conduct
+Ex-USA Gymnastics doctor pleads guilty to criminal sexual conduct

 Rachael Denhollander, a former gymnast with USA Gymnastics, said in court in May that Nassar sexually abused her on five doctor's visits in 2000.

-Denhollander, a midlevel gymnast, said she went to Nassar because of his esteemed stature with USA Gymnastics.
+Denhollander, a mid-level gymnast, said she went to Nassar because of his esteemed stature with USA Gymnastics.
 The abuse began at her first visit, when he put two fingers in her vagina.
 She thought at the time it was a legitimate medical treatment.

 At a follow-up treatment, Nassar unhooked her bra, rolled her onto her side on the massage table and put his hand on her left breast, she said.